jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/MT_wk0_JupyterLab.md

 At the left of the window you will see a file navigator - this shows you the files in your current folder.

 It is a good idea to create a folder (eg on your Desktop) to keep the documents for this course.
 Say for example you create a folder on your desktop called "StatsCourse".
-You can navigate to this folder using the browser pane in JupyterLab and can the open documents (sy=uch as the downloaded Jupyter Notebook) by double clicking them.
+You can navigate to this folder using the browser pane in JupyterLab and can the open documents (such as the downloaded Jupyter Notebook) by double clicking them.